AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/workload-balancer/manage-user-allocations-workload-balancer.md

 >[!TIP]
 >
-><span class="preview">A pencil icon displays to the right of the work item name to indicate that it was manually adjusted.</span>
+>A pencil icon displays to the right of the work item name to indicate that it was manually adjusted.

 ![Manually adjusted hours icon](assets/icon-for-manually-adjusted-hours.png)